shobrook/neuropipe/README.md

 # Neuropipe

 A beginner-friendly command-line tool for quickly setting up modular machine learning pipelines.
-Answer a series of questions about your project in the command-line, and a custom template will be created.
-The questions are based on the Scikit-Learn cheatsheet for selecting a learning algorithm:
+Answer a series of questions about your project in the terminal, and a custom template will be created.
+The questions are based on the Scikit-Learn cheatsheet for selecting the right learning algorithm:

 ![Scikit-Learn Cheatsheet](docs/cheatsheet.png)

-Neuropipe was developed specifically for Scikit-Learn projects.
+__Neuropipe was developed specifically for Scikit-Learn projects.__

 <!--__Notable projects using neuropipe:__
 * Poirot – plagiarism detection software